 The funniest moment came when he whipped out a smartphone from his orange robes and asked to become Facebook friends!

-I’m not sure whether the internet is very zen place for monks to be hanging out but, like coca-cola and other brands, I find it amazing how Facebook has grown so quickly into a ubiquitous global force for the democratisation of communication.
-No wonder it’s blocked in China.
+I’m not sure whether the internet is a very zen place for monks to be hanging out but, like coca-cola and other brands, I find it amazing how Facebook has grown so quickly into a ubiquitous global force for democratisation of communication.